Skip to content

 What are the Types of Work Shifts?

-The third shift goes by many alternative names: the night shift, the midnight shift, or the graveyard shift.
+• Third Shift: The third shift goes by many alternative names: the night shift, the midnight shift, or the graveyard shift.
 It generally begins around 11 p.m. or midnight and lasts through the morning.
 Working this shift often comes with a shift differential, offering employees a higher rate of pay.
-Night shifts, while often considered undesirable by some employees, are necessities in essential roles such as healthcare and policing.
+Night shifts, while considered undesirable by some employees, are necessities in essential roles such as healthcare and policing.

 Why do Employers Use Different Shift Schedules?